isabelplaza/sudoku-game/README.md

   - **Insert a 1 or a 9 in a cell**: Click on a cell and insert a 1 or a 9.
 The cell should show the written value.
 * Usability test cases
   - **Try to play a game**: Try to solve the Sudoku puzzle using the given clues.
 Check if the solution is correct when finish.

+## Conclusion
+This programming project was a nice hands-on experience to practice with the Python programming lenguage, and to learn some basics of the Pygame library and what it can provide.